 Findings show that regular kratom use is associated with drug dependency, development of withdrawal symptoms, and craving.
 Many regular users acknlowledge difficulty abstaining from kratom use and experience unpleasant symptoms during abstinence periods.
 Physical withdrawal symptoms include anorexia, weight loss, decreased sexual drive, insomnia, muscle spasms and pain, aching in the muscles and bones, jerky movement of the limbs, watery eyes/nose, hot flushes, fever, decreased appetite, and diarrhea.
 Psychological withdrawal symptoms commonly reported are nervousness, restlessness, tension, anger, hostility, aggression, and sadness.
 Long-term addicts are known to become thin and have increased skin pigmentation on their cheeks, due to the capacity of mitragynine to increase the production of melanocytes-stimulating sustance.
 Regular kratom use is also reported to cause psychotic symptoms such as mental confusion, delusion, and hallucination.

-Withdrawal symptoms are also common, including muscle aches, irritability, mood disturbances, runny nose, diarrhoea, and muscle jerking.
+Opioid-like withdrawal symptoms from mitragynine are also common, including muscle aches and jerking, irritability, mood disturbances, runny nose, diarrhea, and nausea.
 Users describe tolerance (requiring the consumption of higher doses to achieve the same effects) and also a “cross-tolerance” to both kratom and opiates after repeated intake.

 Pharmacology and Identification of Kratom Constituents

-The main psychoactive components in kratom leaves are the alkaloids mitragynine and 7-hydroxymitragynine, both found only in Mitragyna speciosa.
-Kratom has both opioid-like and psychostimulant-like subjective effects.
+There are at least 25 chemically similar alkaloids in kratom with pharmacological properties, but the main psychoactive components in kratom leaves are the alkaloids mitragynine and 7-hydroxymitragynine, both found only in Mitragyna speciosa.
+Kratom has both opioid-like and psychostimulant-like subjective effects, depending on the dose.
 The phytochemicals isolated from various parts of the kratom tree include over 40 structurally related alkaloids of which mitragynine is the most important, with up to 66% purity in the extract of leaves from Thailand, and only 12% in kratom leaves from Malaysia.

 Mitragynine alkaloid is likely responsible for some of the analgesic activity that has been linked to kratom, mostly due to its potent stimulation of opioid receptors.
-Although mitragynine can act on all three opioid receptors (the mu (????), kappa (????), and delta (????) opioid receptors), it is structurally different from morphine and other members of the opioid family.
-In the event of a kratom overdose, it is likely to respond to naloxone like conventional opioids.
+Although mitragynine can act as an agonist on all three opioid receptors (kappa > mu > delta), it is structurally different from morphine and other members of the opioid family.
+When opioids stimulate these opioid receptors, two separate pathways are engaged, one that results in analgesic effects (the G-protein-coupled receptor pathway) and one that results in reduced drive to breath, or respiratory depression (the beta-arrestin pathway).
+Kratom alkaloids appear not to trigger respiratory depression and are therefore not likely to result in overdose death unless taken with other drugs that trigger respiratory depression such as opioids, benzodiazepines and alcohol.
+In the event of a kratom-related overdose, it would still be advised to consider treatment with naloxone as one would with conventional opioids.

 Serotonergic and adrenergic pathways have also been involved in the effects of mitragynine, mostly due to its broad affinity to different receptors, further contributing to the complexity of the drug.
 Indeed, the pharmacological mechanisms responsible for stimulant activity are yet to be clearly established.